-(1) Public Safety: A response to manage the emergency conditions caused by the release of the material which directly threatens the lives of people at risk (i.e., threats to public safety and property).
+- Public Safety: A response to manage the emergency conditions caused by the release of the material which directly threatens the lives of people at risk (i.e., threats to public safety and property).
 Local public safety agencies and officials are the first responders regardless of the magnitude of the incident.
-As per 29 CFR 1910.120, they must establish an Incident Command System and initiate appropriate response/containment actions.

-(2) Public Health and Environmental: A parallel response to "manage" the discharge/release in order to protect human health and the environment (i.e., contain, cleanup, remove, dispose etc.).

-The person(s) responsible for the discharge/release is responsible for make the required notifications to the National Response Center and, if applicable, to State and local governments.
+As per 29 CFR 1910.120, they must establish an Incident Command System and initiate appropriate response/containment actions. - Public Health and Environmental: A parallel response to "manage" the discharge/release to protect human health and the environment (i.e., contain, cleanup, remove, dispose, and so forth.). - The person(s) responsible for the discharge/release is responsible to make the required notifications to the National Response Center and, if applicable, to State and local governments.
 The RP is also required to take actions to mitigate the effects of any spill and to cleanup and restore the incident site.
-These actions are initially taken pursuant to the direction of the IC assuming that it is safe to do so.

-Federal involvement in response to a discharge/release begins when initial notification occurs.
-This may be through a notification to the National Response Center (NRC), or via other direct means of notification.
-For EPA, the Telephone Duty OSC (TEL) gathers information regarding the incident and makes contact with those who can provide additional details concerning the discharge/release.
+These actions are initially taken pursuant to the direction of the IC assuming that it is safe to do so. - Federal involvement in response to a discharge/release begins when initial notification occurs.
+This may be through a notification to the National Response Center (NRC) at 1-800-424-8802, or via other direct means of notification.
+For EPA, the Telephone Duty OSC (TEL) gathers information regarding the incident and contacts those who can provide additional details concerning the discharge/release.
 To ensure maximum coordination and utilization of response resources, the initial contact following notification should be with the designated State representative.
 In addition, the TEL maintains access to technical information on oil/hazardous substances characteristics and can provide risk communication and advice to response officials on-scene in the early stages of an incident.
 In Region 4, EPA has established general guidelines or criteria upon which a decision to dispatch a responding OSC is made.
-Once these thresholds are exceeded, TEL makes contact with the EPA OSC on call and the Federal field response is initiated.
-The EPA Region 4 Response Criteria are listed in Annex D to this Plan.

-When the situation requires a Federal response to manage environmental and public health protection, the RP, State environmental agencies and the OSC assume a more proactive role.
+Once these thresholds are exceeded, TEL contacts the EPA OSC on call and the Federal field response is initiated.
+The EPA Region 4 Response Criteria are listed in Annex D to this Plan. - When the situation requires a Federal response to manage environmental and public health protection, the RP, State environmental agencies, and the OSC assume a more proactive role.
 Local response personnel continue to manage public safety issues and provide support and assistance to the OSC within their capabilities.
 As the incident progresses, State and Federal responders may provide additional assistance through the Unified Command by providing technical assistance such as air, water, and soil sampling, analysis of chemicals, providing specialized resources and equipment from agency or contractor sources, and providing detailed advice or other assistance.

-Region 4 maintains a sufficient quantity of response vehicles, monitoring devices and safety equipment to allow for safe and effective response to most incidents.
-The agency does not maintain an ability to conduct removal operations utilizing its own personnel and equipment.
-When applicable, the OSC possesses the authority to utilize a commercial clean-up contractor to perform removal operations.
-The OSC's function on-scene is to assess the potential threats posed by the incident, monitor RP, State and local conduct of the response and direct Federally-financed removal operations to minimize the impact to the public and environment, where necessary.
+• EPA Region 4 maintains enough response vehicles, monitoring devices, and safety equipment to allow for safe and effective response to most incidents.
+EPA Region 4 does not maintain an ability to conduct removal operations utilizing its own personnel and equipment.
+An EPA OSC possesses the authority to utilize a commercial clean-up contractor to perform removal operations.
+The USCG does maintain personnel and equipment to conduct removal operations (National Strike Force), but they do not compete with RP commercial resources if available.